PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 # Quickstart

-This document provides an introduction to the PM Dungeon.
+This document provides an introduction to the PM-Dungeon.
 It explains the installation of the framework and the first steps to add your own content to the dungeon.
 It serves as a basis for all further practical courses.
 Therefore, read the document carefully and additionally try to familiarise yourself with the structure.
 The framework is divided into `core` and `desktop`, where `core` is the framework and `desktop` is a basic starter.

 *Note: Be careful to only load data into public Git repos if you have the necessary rights to that data.
-This applies in particular to artefacts such as images, bitmaps, music or sound effects.
+This applies in particular to artefacts such as images, bitmaps, music or sound effects.*

 ## Installation